 They work either wired or wirelessly, depending on the system you prefer.
 Each beauty dish works in two ways, either with or without the grid.

-These can really add dramatic lighting to a scene where a softbox or umbrella spreads the light out more.
+These can add dramatic lighting to a scene where a softbox or umbrella spreads the light out more.

 Read more about the dishes here and how they can benefit your work.